-When I was pregnant, I was fascinated by the gadget my doctor used to listen to our baby’s heartbeat (called a Doppler fetal monitor).
-When I saw apps that claimed they could detect a baby’s heart rate, I was highly skeptical.
-As an audio engineer with 2 degrees in sound and 15 years in the field, I didn’t know how it would even be possible for a microphone to pick up sounds deep inside the body.
+When I was pregnant, I was surprised to find apps that claimed they could detect a baby’s heart beat.
+As an audio expert, I didn’t think it was even possible for a microphone to pick up sounds deep inside the body.

 None of the microphones picked up a heart beat.